iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.1-0.9.2.md

 > We provide remote upgrade service, check [the price](../support.html) and [contact us](../contact.html).

+* 2015-08-19: Mention that ssl cert file name on old iRedMail releases is `iRedMail_CA.pem`, not `iRedMail.crt`.
 * 2015-06-03: Fixed: `SSLOpenSSLConfCmd` is used on Ubuntu 15.04 and later releases, not on other Linux/BSD distributions.

 ----